 Appraisal modernization is officially underway, and while it presents an exciting opportunity for lenders to reduce cycle times and is likely to improve efficiency in the market, it also brings a lot of questions.

-To help shed some light on the topic as it relates to desktop appraisals, we hosted a webinar with the experts from Fannie Mae and Freddie Mac along with Class Valuations’ Chief Innovation Officer, Scot Rose, and Reggora’s CEO, Brian Zitin.
-Check out the on-demand webinar recording here, and join 1,500 of your industry peers who have already watched.
-If you haven’t already, be sure to register for the follow-up webinar on April 20.
+To help shed some light on the topic as it relates to desktop appraisals, we hosted a webinar with the experts from Fannie Mae and Freddie Mac along with Class Valuations' Chief Innovation Officer, Scot Rose, and Reggora’s CEO, Brian Zitin.
+Check out the on-demand webinar recording for part one here, and join 1,500 of your industry peers who have already watched.
+You can also view part two, which follows up with the GSEs one month into permanent acceptance of desktop appraisals.

 If the webinar did nothing else, it made it clear that the industry has A LOT of questions about desktop appraisals and how they’ll work.
 In this post, we’ve compiled top questions that came up during the webinar as well as in conversations that we’ve been having with others in the mortgage community.
 Below you’ll find answers to these questions organized in the following categories.

 Answers are provided by Reggora’s director of appraisal compliance and initiatives, Ken Dicks, as well as resources from our partners at Fannie Mae, Freddie Mac, and Class Valuation.

 What are desktop appraisals?

 Beginning in March 2022, Fannie Mae and Freddie Mac began to accept desktop appraisals.
 This means that, for some properties and loans, a licensed appraiser is now allowed to complete the home appraisal without physically visiting the property.
 Instead, they will leverage data that can be made available via third parties (homeowner, realtor, builder, etc.) and through public sources.

 Here are some resources to help you learn more about desktop appraisals at a high level: